joaomgcd/AutoToolsWebScreens/README.md

 *   **AutoTools.show(element)** - shows an element on the page
 *   **AutoTools.variablesToElements(variableNamesArray, rootElementsId, rootElementClass, itemTransformer)** - converts AutoTools Web Screen variables to HTML elements on a list. **itemTransformer** is optional and if present will be called for every element that's created.
 Check [the source of this page](demos/functions/functiondemo.html) for an example on how to use this.

-You can check out all of the functions [here](autotoolsfunctions.js).